 Many people will experience the uncomfortable sensations of sciatica in their lifetime.
-Sciatica symptoms are often radicular, meaning they follow the course of the nerve.
-“Radix” is Latin for “root,” and the suffix “-pathy” is derived from the Greek “pathos,” meaning “disease.”
-Radiculopathy, therefore, describes sciatica pain, since it begins with a damaged or compressed nerve.
-Sciatica can cause burning pain that extends through the buttocks and into the thighs.
-At times, sciatica can also cause weakness, numbness or tingling in the back, legs and feet.
+Sciatica — which is an umbrella term collectively referring to the symptoms caused by sciatic nerve compression — is often radicular, meaning symptoms follow the course of the nerve.
+Sciatica can include burning pain that extends through the buttocks and into the thighs.
+At times, sciatica can also involve weakness, numbness or tingling in the back, legs and feet.

 The sciatic nerve

 Out of all the millions of nerves in the body, the sciatic nerve is the longest and widest, innervating more areas than any other nerve.
 It begins in the lumbar (lower back) region of the spine, specifically at the L4 and L5 levels, exits the spinal canal through two openings in the sacral (pelvic) spine and extends through the length of both legs.
 Because the sciatic nerve begins in the lower back and travels all the way to the toes, sciatic nerve pain can occur in the:

 The sciatic nerve is especially vulnerable to compression and the resulting painful symptoms because the lumbar spine supports nearly half of the body’s weight, its spinal discs are very flexible relative to the rest of the spine and the lower back is involved in so many flexion, extension and twisting movements.

 If you are experiencing sciatic pain, your doctor will most likely suggest that you begin a course of nonsurgical treatment.
 Conservative treatment recommendations for sciatica include: